Mookie Betts: 2011–2013: Draft and minor leagues

 The Boston Red Sox selected Betts in the fifth round of the 2011 Major League Baseball draft with the 172nd overall pick as a second baseman.
-After protracted negotiations, he rescinded his commitment to the University of Tennessee, signing a $750,000 contract with the Red Sox organization.
+After protracted negotiations, he signed with the Red Sox, forgoing his commitment to the University of Tennessee, for a $750,000 signing bonus that exceed the slot value of his draft pick.
 Betts played one game in 2011 for the GCL Red Sox of the rookie Gulf Coast League, getting two hits in four at bats.
 In 2012, he batted .267 and stole 20 bases in 71 games for the short season Lowell Spinners of the New York–Penn League.
 He played shortstop regularly, but looked more comfortable at second base.

 Betts started the 2013 season with the Greenville Drive of the Low A South Atlantic League.
 In 76 games, Betts batted .296, with a 19-game hitting streak, and was selected to the South Atlantic League All-Star Game.

 On July 9, Betts was promoted to the Salem Red Sox of the High A Carolina League, batting .341 in 51 games to complete the 2013 season, with a combined .314 average in 127 games between Greenville and Salem, with 15 home runs and 38 steals.
 He was named Offensive Player of the Year and Breakout Player of the Year in the Boston minor league system, leading all Sox minors players with a .506 slugging percentage, while his .314 batting average ranked him third behind Alex Hassan (.338) and Garin Cecchini (.322).
 Betts was a second-team inclusion on the Baseball America Minor League All-Star Team for 2013, with the first-team selection for second base going to Marcus Semien, an infielder for the Chicago White Sox.
 Betts subsequently played 16 games for the Surprise Saguaros of the Arizona Fall League, batting .271.